srishtigautam21/monk-chat-app/README.md

 - A modal opens when the user clicks on the three dots :

-  - On the click of the "mark as unread" - Unread Count moves back to original number of unread messages
+  - On the click of the "mark as unread" - Unread Count moves back to the original number of unread messages
   - On delete a conversation is deleted
   - On Cancel close the modal.